-One will observe more diverse land use characteristics within the City of Jasper than anywhere else in Pickens County.
-This is not unusual given that Jasper is both the largest municipality within Pickens County as well as the County's seat.
-Land use character varies from the city's historic downtown, historic and modern residential neighborhoods, industrial, and modern "big box" commercial development along or near State Route 515.
+One will observe more diverse land teristics within the City of Jasper than anywher alse in Pickens County.
+This is not unusual given the Jasper is both the largest municipality with Rickens County as well as the County's seat.
+Land use character valies from the city's historic downtown, historic and modern residential neighborhoods, industrial, and modern "big box" commercial development along or near State Route 515.
 The City's ability to serve its citizens and land owners public water and wastewater utilities created opportunities for increased density and high intensity uses not found in most areas of the Pickens County.
-By promoting their utilities the City of Jasper has the ability to continue to increase its incorporated boundaries prudently as prospective development occurs.
-The analytic methodology and character area style of land use planning for the City of Jasper followed the same technique as noted in initial Pickens County section.
+By promoting their utilities the City of Jasper has the ability to continue to increase its incorporated boundaries prudently as prospective development occurs. analytic methodology and character area style of land use planning for the City of Jasper followed the same technique as noted in initial Pickens County section.